right-ward/ashen_chronicle/docs/roadmap-history.md

 ### v0.37.2: Gameplay screen rendering fix
 - Reworked the main gameplay menu to render through the shared UI terminal instead of creating a second terminal that overlaid the dashboard.
 - Prevented menu choices, results, and journal updates from being visually mixed with the previous gameplay frame.

+## v0.38.0: Content loading and world seeding hardening
+- Unified base-content and mod discovery around a single resolved `data/` root so the loader cannot silently combine files from different roots.
+- Added explicit data-root candidate diagnostics and warnings for missing, unreadable, or malformed external content.
+- Strengthened campaign seeding so existing worlds reconcile newly loaded locations, metadata, exits, and persistent campaign entities instead of relying on first-creation state only.
+- Exposed the content loading report through the content module for developer diagnostics and future tooling.
+- CI reliability: automatic rustfmt commits are retained, while formatting no longer gates test execution; CI also runs when workflow, Cargo, or data files change.